mchantosa/codeing_challenges/sliding_window/sliding_window.md

+# Sliding Window

-What are some indicators I should use Sliding Window?
+## What are some indicators I should use Sliding Window?

 - Contiguous subsequence of a linear data structure (array, string, linked list)
 - Minimize/maximize a quantity related to the window (comparisons)